Financial Advisor Fraud and Broker Misconduct

 The worst performer in the study was Oppenheimer & Co., where 19.6 percent of the firm’s 2,275 advisors had been disciplined for misconduct.
 Morgan Stanley, with 3,807 advisors, had the lowest rate: 0.79 percent.

-In terms of location, the states with some of the highest rates of misconduct were Arizona, California and Florida.
+The states with some of the highest rates of misconduct were Arizona, California and Florida.
 In 2015, FINRA barred 500 individuals and 25 firms from the industry.

-How to Check your Broker’s Record
+How to Check your Broker or Financial Advisor’s Record

 Brokerage firms are required to adequately supervise their agents.
-They can held responsible for any losses in a FINRA arbitration claim if it is determined that they failed to properly supervise their agent.
+They can be held responsible for any losses in a FINRA arbitration claim if it is determined that they failed to properly supervise their agent.

 The foregoing information, which is all publicly available on FINRA’s website, is being provided by The White Law Group.
 The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.